mbevand/covid19-age-stratified-ifr/README.md

 ```

 The average IFR for Spain is **1.117%**.
 However the true IFR may be higher due
-to right-censoring and under-reporting of deaths.
+to right-censoring, under-reporting of deaths, or low specificity of the serological test;
+or the true IFR may be lower due to low sensitivity of the serological test.

 The Spanish serological study remains the largest published study available to
 this day.
 The age-stratified IFR was calculated from three sources: